florentpoujol/Daneel/readme.md

     -- now, you can also do this (like with strings) myTable:insert(value)

-The `table` object has also been extended with many functions that ease the manipulation of table.
+The `table` object has also been extended with many functions that ease the manipulation of tables.

 ## Functions list